-This paper uses and extends the methodology from [39] which introduces the TCP Behavior Inference Tool (TBIT) which performs active measurements to characterize TCP on remote hosts.
+This paper uses and extends TBIT, which performs active measurements to characterize TCP on remote hosts [41].
 For the measurements presented in this paper, TBIT's functionality was extended in two ways.
 New tests were implemented to assess different types of web server behavior, and the general design of the tool was extended to enable the implementation of tests that elicit path behavior by, for example, allowing the use of IP options and the generation of ICMP messages.
-Independent and parallel work on TBIT extensions detailed at [32] includes tests for Limited Transmit, Early Retransmit, and support for the Window Scaling option in TCP.
-In addition, this paper is an extension of [37].
+This paper is an extension of [39].
+Independent and parallel work on TBIT extensions detailed at [34, 33] includes tests for Limited Transmit, Early Retransmit, and support for the Window Scaling option in TCP.
 TBIT, the measurement tool used in our work, follows an earlier history of active probing of TCP.
-For instance, [19] treats TCP implementations as black boxes, observing how they react to external stimuli, and studying specific TCP implementations in order to assess the adherence to the specification.
+For instance, [22] treats TCP implementations as black boxes, observing how they react to external stimuli, and studying specific TCP implementations in order to assess the adherence to the specification.

 There is also a considerable body of work on passive tests of TCP based on the analysis of packet traces.
-[41] outlines tcpanaly, a tool for analyzing a TCP implementation's behavior by inspecting sender and receiver packet traces of TCP connections run between pairs of hosts, while [42] outlines observed packet dynamics based on tcpanaly's analysis.
-Finally, [9] assesses the properties of web clients using packet traces of TCP connections to a particular web server.
+[43] outlines tcpanaly, a tool for analyzing a TCP implementation's behavior by inspecting sender and receiver packet traces of TCP connections run between pairs of hosts, while [44] outlines observed packet dynamics based on tcpanaly's analysis.
+Finally, [49] and [12] each consider packet traces of TCP connections to a single web server, with [49] studying TCP dynamics (e.g., the response to loss, the relationship between ACK compression and subsequent loss, the use of parallel connections) and [12] assessing the properties of web clients.

-In addition, there is some research in the literature on the effect of middleboxes on transport protocol performance (e.g., [10]).
+In addition, there is some research in the literature on the effect of middleboxes on transport protocol performance (e.g., [13]).
 We do not discuss the body of research on general architectural evaluations of middleboxes, or on the effect of middleboxes on DNS, BGP, and the like.
 Rather, the study presented in this paper focuses on interactions between middleboxes and transport protocols.

-Finally, there is a large body of literature on active and passive approaches for estimating end-to-end network path properties using TCP (e.g., [41, 11, 24]).
+Finally, there is a large body of literature on active and passive approaches for estimating end-to-end network path properties using TCP (e.g., [43, 14, 6]).
 In this paper we do not discuss TCP-based tests for estimating path properties such as loss rates, available or bottleneck bandwidth and durations of congestion episodes.
 Also prevalent in the literature, yet out of scope for the current effort, is the body of work based on passive measurements of traffic on a particular link to determine the breakdown of the traffic in terms of round-trip times, application layer protocols, transfer sizes, etc.